 Quantitative and qualitative techniques for the evaluation of aircraft performance and handling qualities of flight; aircraft data acquisition systems; normalizing and standardizing of flight test data; pilot rating scales; effects of design parameters; application of specifications to flight evaluations.
-PREREQUISITE: AE 4301 or equivalent.
+In-flight laboratory is provided.
+PREREQ-UISITE: AE 4301 or equivalent.